Okahyphen/stumble-core/README.md

 function executable (data, roll) { ... }
 ```

-#### `.term :: Function`

-An optional property, intended for use as a terminating function.
-Since `StumbleCore` does not actually _unload_ extensions, this is not used internally in any way.
-However, an extension unloader could be implemented _as_ an extension, or subclass feature set, and may make use of this function.

 #### `.init :: Function`

 Extension-to-be objects may also contain an `.init` property.
 This function is invoked during the loading of the extension (but before the extension is actually set in stone).
 The function is passed the `StumbleCore` instance as its first argument, and also sets the instance as the contextual `this` of the function.

+#### `.term :: Function`

+An optional property, and the counter to `.init`, intended for use as a terminating function.
+Since `StumbleCore` does not actually _unload_ extensions, this is not used internally in any way.
+However, an extension unloader could be implemented _as_ an extension, or subclass feature set, and may make use of this function.

 The `.init` function is discarded from the final extension object.